2023 X275 Drag Radial Rules: updated 01/06/2023

 Big Block & Small block nitrous are permitted water/meth injection.
 All EFI Big Blocks will only be allowed 2 nitrous solenoids for a dry nitrous system and will only have 1 line per nozzle/per cylinder.
 (Using both sides of the fogger nozzle on a dry EFI NOS BB combo is prohibited (Cold nitrous ok)

-Centrifugal superchargers are allowed a maximum impeller inducer diameter of 4.200 inches with a maximum air inlet outside diameter of 6.00 inches (2022 factory dimensions for all products in use).
+Centrifugal superchargers are allowed a maximum impeller inducer diameter of 4.200 inches with a maximum exducer outside diameter of 6.00 inches (2022 factory dimensions for all products in use).
 Supercharger impeller must only be constructed of cast or billet aluminum.
 All Centrifugal Superchargers will be smooth bore and zero map grooves/surge slots that allow additional air.
 Supercharger is permitted a fresh air source from either the front bumper or grille area of the vehicle.
 Factory dimensions only for F3D-102/F3D-106 and V30-102/V30-105

-Single turbocharger limited to 88mm maximum. *Garrett GTX GEN II/PTE XPR (using current X275 exhaust/turbine measurements).
+Single turbocharger limited to 88mm maximum. *Garrett GTX GEN II/GTR/PTE XPR/GENX/Harts (using current X275 exhaust/turbine measurements).
 Turbocharger size will be verified by measuring the housing bore at the leading edge of the impeller wheel and must maintain the contour of the compressor housing.
 (Stepped compressor wheel prohibited) Inducer minor dimensions may not exceed 80.9/85.9mm/88.9mm and Exducer backing plate and blade tip to tip dimensions may not exceed 133mm on MID FRAME turbos except where noted.
 Exducer backing plate dimensions may not exceed 133mm.
 The Exducer tip to tip major diameter may not exceed 142.5mm.
-On mid-frame turbo claiming 85.9/88.9 on tip to tip inducer measurements the inspection tool must capture .200 of the blade tip to be eligible for the latest deductions in weight.
-(Tech insp. discretion) On LARGE FRAME turbos the inducer may not exceed 85.9/88.9mm and Exducer major dimensions may not exceed 141.224mm.
-The maximum diameter of the housing bore at the leading edge of the wheel may not exceed 2 mm more than the maximum allowable turbocharger size permitted.
+On mid-frame turbo claiming 80.9/85.9/88.9 on tip to tip inducer measurements the inspection tool must capture .200 of the blade tip to be eligible for the latest deductions in weight.
+(Tech insp. discretion) The maximum diameter of the housing bore at the leading edge of the wheel may not exceed 2 mm more than the maximum allowable turbocharger size permitted.
 Inserts or reducers to achieve inlet or outlet dimensions prohibited.
-Compressor map groove will not exceed .250 of an inch @ 90* perpendicular to the inlet and must be maintained throughout the entire circumference of the groove.
+Compressor map groove will not exceed .180 of an inch @ 90* perpendicular to the inlet and must be maintained throughout the entire circumference of the groove.
 Compressor inducer must not visible through the map groove or surge slots.
 Adjustable map groove rings prohibited.
 Any turbocharger entry may be asked to remove the compressor cover and/or turbine housing for inspection.
 The turbine wheel may not exceed 113mm X 103mm on ANY turbocharger.
 Turbine wheels are only allowed to be constructed of Inconel material.
 Billet aluminum compressor wheel/impeller permitted.
 Any inconsistent modifications to compressor or turbine wheel, blades, hubs, cover, or housing, beyond accepted commercially available manufacturing process, is PROHIBITED.
 No reduction or milling permitted on the compressor or turbine retention nuts.
 (Compressor hub nut .650 or 19% of hub minimum diameter and turbine retention nut diameter minimum is .850) No bore-less shaft turbochargers permitted.
 Welded covers not permitted on any 80/85/88 permitted in X275.
 Cover revision from March 2020 applies: Please note all turbos will have a cast 1 piece cover.
 No inserts, welding, or two piece covers permitted.
 Cross bolts within 2 inches of turbine discharge flange grade 5 or better and compressor housing ballistic blanket encouraged.
 Compressor housing and inlets must be manufactured solely from a single continuous casting.
 Any turbo not meeting this criteria will be deemed illegal and will not be permitted to compete in X275.

 All boosted gasoline, diesel or E85 entries are permitted to use one intercooler.
 Intercoolers can either be air-to-air or air-to-water.
 Water and/or ice are the only agents allowed to be used with intercoolers.
 The use of any other agent to assist in the cooling of discharge and/or inlet air for boosted applications is prohibited.
 Use of intercooler with M1 (Alcohol) is prohibited (except on 6cyl/4cyl with M1 or Factory intercooled V8 and automatic trans).